The largest Lego structures in the world, built brick by brick.

 With the incredible feats that Lego fans have achieved, the dream of building an actual Lego house was not a matter of if, but when.

-Created by English TV personality James May, the Lego house isn’t a mere model: it’s an actual two story house with proper amenities and a working bathroom.
+Created by famed Top Gear host James May, the Lego house isn’t a mere model: it’s an actual two story house with proper amenities and a working bathroom.
 1000 volunteers worked together to make the 3.3 million lego masterpiece, which May says doesn’t “imitate brick-built Victorian structures,” but rather “plays to the strengths to the material.”
 The house was tragically demolished after its space became an issue with the real estate owners, but the legacy it left will never die.

-As some of you may have heard, there’s a new Star Wars movie coming out.
+As some of you may have heard, there’s been some new Star Wars movies coming out.
 As some of you may have also heard, Star Wars fans make up one of the most dedicated fandoms in the galaxy.
 Combine this dedicated devotion with unprecedented excitement for the continued growth of the Star Wars franchise, and you get creations like the Lego X-Wing Fighter.